Looking for a Norwegian Getaway review? You have come to the right place!

 The Main Dining halls offered a varying menu each night with some old faithfuls appearing on the menu every night including the New York strip steak & the chocolate lava cake.

 Cons: One thing I will mention is that service is pretty poor in all the Getaway’s complimentary dining restaurants – you will wait a long time to be served dinner.
+I have written an article – Are Norwegian cruise line good? – and although (spoiler alert) I conclude that they are good, the service overall across their fleet is a negative for Norwegian.

 However, in the Tropicana room this wasn’t too much of a problem if you were seated near the entertainment.